mich-ch/Lets-play-a-game/README.md

 - The following is a list of words that differ by letter from the original word.
 As the user selects a keyword, the system refreshes the list in the same way.

-The word file contains a large database of words of various lengths
+- The words.txt contains a large database of words of various lengths

-Finally, the system displays all error messages when the user gives incorrect values
+- The system displays all error messages when the user gives incorrect values

-The compilation is done
+## Compile

+gcc -Wall ergasia.c -o ergasia